ExplainableML/eml_website/content/team/massimo-bini.md

 ---

 # Profile
 Massimo Bini is a PhD candidate at the Explainable Machine Learning group supervised by Prof. Zeynep Akata.
-He received his master’s degree in Applied Mathematics and his bachelor degree in Applied Physics, both at the Polytechnic University of Turin.
+He received his Master's degree in Mathematical Engineering and his Bachelor's degree in Engineering Physics, both from the Polytechnic University of Turin.
 His main interest lies in leveraging foundation models in a scalable and efficient manner.